webtranslateit/webtranslateit/README.md

     gem install web_translate_it

 That’s it!
 At this point you have the Web Translate It executable.
-Run `webtranslateit --help` to see the usage:
+Run `wti --help` to see the usage:

     Web Translate It Help:
     **********************